andi1356/applications/README.md

 Contact: e-mail | LinkedIn | GitHub |

 I enjoy big challenges because those are the ones that come with big rewards!
-That being said this repository holds some of the projects I developed along the years as I studied diverse programming languages and functionalities of each until I settled with one of them, Python.
-Right now I am focused in mastering Python and writing clean and well commented code that I can read ten years later and be able to understand.
+That being said this repository holds some of the projects I developed along the years as I studied Applied Informatics at the Technical Univerisity of Iasi, Romania.

 For more info about me: